 The 2019 Summer Program is full.
-Please check back the fall for 2020 Summer Program information.
+Please check back in the fall for 2020 Summer Program information.

 Fixed Wing Summer Flight Program

 The private pilot summer program at Utah State University is a fun way to spend your summer earning your Fixed Wing Private Pilot license.
-The program is designed for upcoming and graduating high school seniors interested in learning to fly; however, anyone who is eligible and interested in aviation is welcome to participate.
+The program is designed for upcoming and graduating high school seniors interested in learning to fly.

 In addition to earning a Private Pilot license, students will also complete seven college credits applicable to Utah State University's Professional Pilot Program.
 Students will participate in ground school and flight training daily.
 As part of the curriculum, students will also participate in weekly group study sessions supervised by Utah State University's own team of Certified Flight Instructors.